sarvex/forth125/README.md

-C
+Forth
 ======
-Trying to complete 125 projects in C
+Trying to complete 125 projects in Forth

 Numbers
 ---------